The House of Snails: Release

 The film was presented in the official selection of the 24th Málaga Film Festival on 7 June 2021.
 Distributed by Filmax, it was theatrically released in Spain on 11 June 2021.
+It was also invited to the 27th Lima Film Festival in the Galas section, where it will be screened on 12 August 2023.

 Reception

 Beatriz Martínez of El Periódico de Catalunya rated the film 1 out of 5 stars, writing that "none of the elements of this film make any sense", and the film ends up becoming "an incompetent and arbitrary thriller" attempt.

-Irene Crespo of Cinemanía rated the film 3 out of 5 stars underscoring as a veredict the film to be "[an] intense psychological thriller.
+Irene Crespo of Cinemanía rated the film 3 out of 5 stars underscoring as a verdict the film to be "[an] intense psychological thriller.
 Magical and rural realism".

 Raquel Hernández Luján of HobbyConsolas rated the film with 50 points ("so-so") positively citing the good main actors and the well-done cinematography, whilst negatively assessing the "very poorly directed" secondary actors and the film's overly "abrupt and gimmicky" denouement, otherwise pointing out at the result being a "quite unsatisfactory" film overall.

 Elsa Fernández-Santos of El País considered that, despite early managing to unsettle the viewer with the atmosphere and setting, Macarena Astorga "gets totally lost when the secondary characters end up reduced to nothing and the main character leaves the viewer, to say the least, perplexed".